msfjarvis/custom-nixpkgs/README.md

 - [lychee] : Packaging of [lychee], may be slightly out of date as I don't use it actively
 - [natls]: `ls` alternative with useful info and a splash of color art
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
-- [rust-script]: Command-line tool to run Rust "scripts" which can make use of crates.

 [adb-sync]: https://msfjarvis.dev/g/adb-sync
 [Google's adb-sync]: https://github.com/google/adb-sync